 1994 Graduate Certificate, Duke University

 1987 B.A., Loyola College- Baltimore

-At Lewis, she has taught Introduction to Christian Theology, Search for Faith, Christian Action and Values, Christian Social Teaching; Christianity in Africa, Asia, and Latin America; Theologies of Liberation, Women and Religion; War, Peace and Violence in Christian Tradition, History of Christian Thought, Introduction to Women’s Studies, and the Women’s Studies Capstone Seminar.
+At Lewis, she has taught numerous courses including Christianity and Consumer Culture; Christianity in Africa, Asia, and Latin America; Marriage, Relationships and Sexuality in Christian Tradition; Religion and Literature; Women and Religion; War, Peace and Violence in Christian Tradition; Introduction to Women’s Studies; and the Women’s Studies Capstone Seminar.

 1992 M.T.S., Harvard Divinity School